 The members of the battalion pitched the tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.

 For the next seventeen days, the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

-The morning of December 8, the officers of the battalion were informed of the Japanese attack on Pearl Harbor just hours earlier.
+The officers of the battalion were informed of the Japanese attack on Pearl Harbor on the morning of December 8 just hours earlier.
 All morning the sky was filled with American planes.
 At noon, the planes landed to be refueled and the pilots went to lunch.
 At 12:45 in the afternoon, Japanese bombers appeared over Clark Field destroying the American Army Air Corps.
 The members of HQ took cover since they had no weapons to use against the planes.
 After the attack, they witnessed the devastation caused by the bombing and strafing.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

 That night, most men slept under their tanks since it was safer than sleeping in their tents.
 They had no idea that they had slept their last night in a bed.
 They lived through two more attacks on December 10 and 13.

 The battalion remained at Clark Field for two weeks until it received orders to the Lingayen Gulf area where the Japanese had landed.
 The battalion repeatedly dropped back as it fought the Japanese.